Last Updated: 6th April 2021

 A small window will pop up.

 Confirm the "Use SMTP Authentication (outbound)" box; let AUTH LOGIN as your default type.
 Then put your full Hotmail email address and password.
-Select OK command and you'll move back to the Delivery Options tab.
+Select the OK command and you'll move back to the Delivery Options tab.

 Click the "Advanced" key at the bottom of the Delivery Options tab and modify the SMTP Port from 25 to 587, and ensure the "Server requires an SSL connection" box.
-This will by design change the incoming POP3 docks from the 110 to 995.
+This will by design change the incoming POP3 docks from 110 to 995.
 Make sure the custom domain is set as hotmail.com or live.com; either is the domain of your email address.
 Click OK.
 That's all.

 Note: Remember to save your edited settings when you are done that you click OK at the underneath of the Delivery Options screen.
 If there are any troubles you can for all time go back to modify any of these settings.
-Mail servers on their own do changes at times.
+Mail servers on their own do change at times.
 If there is the occurrence of any problem with these settings, get in touch with Hotmail and ask them to verify the Hotmail email settings that they want you to use.